cfsengineering/CEASIOMpy/README.md

 ## Usage

-Run the Streamlit app with:
+Run the Streamlit app with :

 ### Linux/macOS users